renatodelgaudio/awsroute53/README.md

 This is a **Java** based program to install on any machine that will detect its public IP to update a certain aws route53 record (**type A**) of your AWS account.

 **As simple as that!**
+E-mail notification feature is available as well so that you'll get emails upon the events that matters (e.g. DNS update, general software errors and so on)

 ## Requirements
 In order to use this tool you will need the following